Ebru Günay

-Ebru Günay (born 1 January 1982, Bingöl, Turkey) is a jurist and a politician of the Peoples' Democratic Party (HDP).
+Ebru Günay (born 1 January 1982, Bingöl, Turkey) is a Kurdish jurist and a politician of the Peoples' Democratic Party (HDP).
 She was elected a member of the Grand National Assembly of Turkey in 2018 and is currently the spokeswoman of the HDP.

 Education and professional career

-She studied law at the Dicle University, from which she graduated in 2006.
+Ebru Güney studied law at the Dicle University, from which she graduated in 2006.
 Following she worked at the Asrin Law Firm, and was involved in the defense of Abdullah Öcalan.
 She also obtained an MSc in human rights law from the Bilgi University in Istanbul.